Anchita/LoginExample/README.md

 Browsers tested are - Chrome, Firefox and Webkit

-## Viewing test report and captured video on Github Action
+## Viewing test report and captured video on Github Actions

 - Navigate to [Github Actions](https://github.com/Anchita/LoginExample/actions/runs/14111094536) and download the 'playwright-report'